 Brazilian Body Wave

-This hair does not have a lot of volume, and its strands follow one direction only.
+This hair does not have a lot of volumes, and its strands follow one direction only.

 Once applied on top, this wave gives out a specific S-shaped curl, but only towards the lower part of your hair.

-It feels super soft on touch and gives out a straight and defined flow.
+It feels super soft on the touch and gives out a straight and defined flow.